Modules and Runtime Model

 requirements without making Node a separate ambient surface.

-source package, not a generated companion.
+package, not a generated CLR binding package.

 Relationship to ASP.NET Core bindings